mhahnFr/LeakSanitizer/README.md

 More on the signal handlers here.

 ### Statistics
 The statistics of the tracked memory can be queried at runtime.
-To do so, activate the statistical bookkeeping by setting either the environment variable `LSAN_STATS_ACTIVE` or the variable `__lsan_statsActive` to `true`.
+To do so activate the statistical bookkeeping by setting either the environment variable `LSAN_STATS_ACTIVE` or the variable `__lsan_statsActive` to `true`.
 The statistics then can be queried using the following API: